postmannen/ctrl/README.md

 #### Use local as the toNode nodename

-Since messages used in startup folder are ment to be delivered locally we can simply things a bit by setting the **toNode** field value of the message to **local**.
+Since messages used in startup folder are ment to be delivered locally we can simplify things a bit by setting the **toNode** field value of the message to **local**.

 ```json
 [